African art: Burkina Faso

-Ivory Coast(Côte d'Ivoire)
+Ivory Coast (Côte d'Ivoire)

-The Baoulé, the Senoufo and the Dan peoples are skilled at carving wood and each culture produces wooden masks in wide variety.
-The Ivorian people use masks to represent animals in caricature to depict deities, or to represent the souls of the departed.
+The Baoulé people, the Senoufo, and the Dan people are skilled at carving wood, and each culture produces a wide variety of wooden masks.
+The Ivorian people use masks to represent animals in caricature, to depict deities, or to represent the souls of the departed.

-As the masks are held to be of great spiritual power, it is considered a taboo for anyone other than specially trained persons or chosen ones to wear or possess certain masks.
+As the masks are held to be of great spiritual power, it is considered taboo for anyone other than specially trained persons or chosen ones to wear or possess certain masks.
 These ceremonial masks are each thought to have a soul, or life force, and wearing these masks is thought to transform the wearer into the entity the mask represents.

-Ivory Coast(Côte d'Ivoire) also has modern painters and illustrators.
-Gilbert G. Groud criticizes the ancient beliefs in black magic, as held with the spiritual masks mentioned above, in his illustrated book Magie Noire.
+Ivory Coast (Côte d'Ivoire) also has modern painters and illustrators.
+Gilbert G. Groud criticizes ancient beliefs in black magic, as held with the spiritual masks mentioned above, in his illustrated book Magie Noire.

 East Africa

+East Africa, a region encompassing countries like Kenya, Tanzania, Uganda, Rwanda, Burundi, and Ethiopia, has a rich and diverse artistic heritage.
+From traditional crafts to contemporary expressions, East African art reflects the region's history, cultural complexity, and evolving identity.

 Kenya

-Around Lake Turkana exist ancient petroglyphs depicting human figures and animals.
-Bantu tribes build funeral posts, carvings of human heads atop geometric designs are still created.
-Though the original posts no longer exist, these more recent creations are thought to be a continuation of the practice.
-The Kikuyu people also continue the designs of ancient tradition in the designs painted on their shields.
+Around Lake Turkana, ancient petroglyphs exist depicting human figures and animals.
+Some Bantu-speaking groups create funeral posts, and carvings of human heads atop geometric designs are still produced.
+These more recent creations are considered a continuation of the practice, although original posts no longer exist.
+The Kikuyu people also continue ancient traditions in the designs painted on their shields.

-Bantu contemporary Kenyan artists include Elimo Njau, founder of the Paa Ya Paa Art Centre, a Nairobi-based artists workshop.
+Contemporary Kenyan artists include Elimo Njau, founder of the Paa Ya Paa Art Centre, a Nairobi-based artists' workshop.
 From the University of Nairobi School of Fine Art and Design came Bulinya Martins and Sarah Shiundu.
-The two by virtue of having learned many basic techniques in design are highly innovative both in style, use of color and execution.
-Unlike most contemporary Kenyan artist they paint using oils, acrylics and watercolors and/or combination.
+They are known for their style, use of color, and execution, which builds on foundational design techniques.
+Unlike many of their Kenyan contemporaries, they paint using oils, acrylics, watercolors, and combinations of these media.

 The Eskenazi Museum of Art at Indiana University has a large collection of traditional art objects from Kenya including jewelry, containers, weapons, walking sticks, headrests, stools, utensils, and other objects available online.